cbaeucsd/CSE15L-Lab-Reports/index.md

 <img src="/docs/assets/images/vsinstall.png" width="800" height="450">

 <br/><br/>
-After you are finished installing and launch Visual Studio Code, you should be greeted with a page similar to the one below
+After you are finished installing and launch Visual Studio Code, you should be greeted with a page similar to the one below.
 <img src="/docs/assets/images/vsstart.png" width="800" height="600">

 </details>